UpendraVarmaBadarvada/Text-Miner/README.md

 # Text-Miner
 <h1> A NLP Framework </h1>
-<h1> This is my M.Tech final project which is a nlp framework which exhibits a smart way of extracting sentiment from reviews and topics from documents and done some text analytics built using python well known libraries</h1>
+This is my M.Tech final project which is a nlp framework which exhibits a smart way of extracting sentiment from reviews and topics from documents and done some text analytics built using python well known libraries<br>
 <h1> Tasks done(models built)</h1>
 1.Text Analytics:- Named entity extraction, chunking etc.<br>
 2.K means clustering<br>